 com.rlabrecque.steamworks.netfolder and import.

-SteamManager.cs demonstrate this ... but you should not just copy and paste it blindly into your project.
+SteamManager.cs demonstrates this ... but you should not just copy and paste it blindly into your project.
 SteamManager.cs only initialize for the client API so it won't work with Steam Game Server, it also doesn't initialize input, leaderboards or other artefacts for you.
 It is ALWAYS important to read and understand and not simply copy example code snippets into your project expecting them to work.

 If you are initializing Steam API for a client build you will need to register a handler on the

 SteamAPIWarningMessageHook_t, check the system is fit and ready to be initialized and then call the Init method of the SteamAPI static class.